yecril71pl/cpp-docs.pl-pl/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ```

 ##  <a name="appendchar"></a> CSimpleStringT::AppendChar
-Dołącza znak do istniejącej `CSimpleStringT` obiektu.
+Dołącza znak do istniejącego `CSimpleStringT` obiektu.

 ### <a name="syntax"></a>Składnia